Help and Resources: Class Climate

 - Download PDF results reports

 - Resend a results report to an instructor

 Online course evaluation response rates may be a bit lower than those of paper evaluations completed during class time, but don't let that stop you from switching to efficient and environmentally responsible online evaluations.
 Here are some tips to increase response rates with online surveys:

-- Implement the reminder notice feature when generating surveys (tab 2 in Scheduled Tasks).
-Reminder emails will be sent to any students who have not completed the survey at the specific day increments that are set in the Scheduled Tasks (e.g. 2 days).
+- Implement the reminder notice feature when generating surveys (second tab in Scheduled Tasks).
+Students who have not completed the survey will receive reminder emails at the daily increments set in the Scheduled Tasks (e.g. 3 days).

 - Implement the response rate notification feature when generating surveys (tab 3 in Scheduled Tasks).
 A response rate notification email to the instructor is triggered when the response rate in a class does not meet the threshold set in the Scheduled Tasks (e.g. 80%).
 This is a notice for the instructor to then remind students in class of the evaluation.

 - Provide students with an early reminder that evaluations are approaching, either in class or by email.
 If they know when to expect the survey invitation, they will be looking for it in their inboxes and will be less likely to disregard it as spam.